Content on this page was generated by AI and has not been manually reviewed.

 Can I combine OpenVPN with my existing firewall rules on EdgeRouter X?

 Yes.
 VPN traffic is just another traffic path that you should secure with your firewall rules.
 Ensure you explicitly allow VPN inbound/outbound traffic, and apply the principle of least privilege for remote access.
-Vpn japan extension
+How to set up nordvpn manually on windows 11 2026

 How do I back up my VPN configuration on EdgeRouter X?